CIROH-UA/ngen-datastream/INSTALL.md

 # Install Instructions for ngen-datastream
 These steps are provided [scripted](#scripts) or [step-by-step](#step-by-step).
-Note some steps are arch specific
+Note some steps are specific to either `x86` or `aarch64`

+## Prerequisites
+* Linux OS
+* Docker

+These instructions assume launching an instance from a blank Amazon 2023 Linux image.
+Steps may vary depending on your specific linux distribution.

 ## Scripted
-ngen-datastream was designed on Fedora and Amazon Linux.
-These instructions assuming starting from a freshly launched host.

 1) Create a shell script that will execute the install instructions.
-This will install the datastream, related packages, and docker.
+This will install the datastream and required packages.
 ```
 vi ./install.sh
 ```